bryhlee/bryhlee.github.io/index.md

 ## Biography
 <img id="bio-portrait" src="/assets/img/me2.jpg">

 Hi there - my name is Bryson Lee, and I'm a software engineer and technical director in Computer Graphics (CG) production systems and artist workflow tools for 3D animation, visual effects, and video games.
-I'm currently an Associate Research and Development Engineer at [Blizzard Entertainment](http://www.blizzard.com) in the Animation and Cinematics divison, where I'm helping design new software, systems, and tools for the next generation of the studio pipeline.
+I'm currently an Associate Research and Development Engineer at [Blizzard Entertainment](http://www.blizzard.com) in the Animation and Cinematics divison, where I'm designing new software, systems, and tools.
 I graduated from Santa Clara University in 2018 with a B.S. in Computer Science and Engineering.

 Before Blizzard, I had rare opportunities to intern at other amazing CG studios, including [Industrial Light and Magic](http://www.ilm.com/), [Walt Disney Animation Studios](https://www.disneyanimation.com/), and [Disney Interactive](https://dcpi.disney.com/).
 A large majority of my work involved projects to incoperate advanced forms of assets in distributed workflows.